allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 }
 ```

-When it comes to the second model, only the artificial key will be automatically covered by the index, to be
+When it comes to the second model, only the artificial key will be automatically covered by the index.
+To be
 able to efficiently search the collection by first and last name, we need to manually create a composite index on both
 fields.
 To maintain consistency with the first collection, of course, uniqueness also needs to be enforced: